Contested Divorce Attorney

 🔹 Enforcement of Family Law Orders

 When a party fails to follow a court order, such as orders for child support, visitation, custody, or spousal maintenance, the court can step in to enforce compliance.
 Enforcement actions may include motions for enforcement, contempt proceedings, wage withholding, fines, make-up visitation, or even jail time in serious cases.
-If the other party is ignoring or violating a family law order, you do not have to handle it alone.
-An experienced family law attorney can help you enforce your rights, protect your children’s best interests, and hold the other party accountable under Texas law.

 High-Conflict Divorce & Litigation Strategy